 Lease Option Agreement

 A lease option agreement is the best deal of the two for you, the buyer.
-You’re signing a rent-to-own contract that merely gives you first rights to the house when the lease is up.
+You’re signing a lease option contract that merely gives you first rights to the house when the lease is up.
 If you change your mind, find a better deal, or can’t qualify for a mortgage, you can find somewhere else to live and move your belongings out.

 Since the option fee is nonrefundable, it’s important to note that you will lose money if you choose not to buy.
 Calculate this loss when you’re deciding whether to buy.